whispir/api/source/includes/_intro.md

 **We can't wait to see what you build**

-### Accountable Communications API
+### Whispir Communications API

-The Whispir.io API gives developers the ability to:
+The Whispir.io Communications API gives developers the ability to:

 * Create, send and retrieve multi-channel messages over 8 different channels
 * Invoke scenario based communications for quick, effective and targeted communications